johnnymast/redbox-whois/README.md

 ## Usage

-The package is flexible and easy use.
+The package is flexible and easy to use.
 Here are a few examples of how you could use the package.

 ### Simple static call